ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

  A sovereign state, nation or other first-level political entity as listed with an listed by ISO country code.
 Acceptable values are available in referenceable gazetteers and compendia; Arctos currently has adopted the Database of Global Administrative Areas (GADM) for its internal administrative boundaries (i.e., Admin0).

-Source: GADM and identified backup (Wikipedia) for missing or erroneous data
+Source: [GADM](https://gadm.org/index.html) and alternative source Wikipedia for missing or erroneous data

-Link: (https://gadm.org/index.html) and identified backup (Wikipedia) for missing or erroneous data
 Contents: see GADM (Admin0 0)

 ### state_prov

-The primary administrative subdivision of a country as listed by the Arctos country authority (i.e., GADM Level 1 or State/Province).
+The primary administrative subdivision of a country as listed by the Arctos country authority (i.e., GADM Level 1 aka State/Province).

-Source: GADM and identified backup (Wikipedia) for missing or erroneous data
+Source: [GADM](https://gadm.org/index.html) and alternative source Wikipedia for missing or erroneous data

-Links: (https://gadm.org/index.html) and identified backup (Wikipedia) for missing or erroneous data

 Contents: see GADM (admn 1)